Seasonal Flavors : Summer Bliss

 "I just thought of getting some help from the folks inside."

-Ayumi turned her body.
+Ayumi turned to face Yuurei.
 "R-Really?
 You would do that?"

 "Yuurei-san, I'm sure you won't mind joining us for dinner after this?"

 Hearing the invitation was enough to make a horrified expression on her sister's face.
 "What?
 Sis, that's—"

 "Aki-chan."
 Ayumi gave her cutest smile that she could make to her flustered sister, blushing as she attempted to avert her eyes.
 "Please?"

 She also saw Yuurei glancing to the almost empty parking lot as she looked at him.
 "Do I have to?" he asked.

 "Yes.
 Just this once, if you're okay with it."

 "I'll take the offer then.
 I haven't had anything since I started today's shift, so..."